-Nitrogen availability is calculated as the sum of soil N supply plus any N applied as fertilizer.
-In the conventional area, the soil N supply is taken as the above-ground crop N at maturity of plots receiving robust agrochemical programmes for crop protection, but no fertilizer N (Sylvester-Bradley & Kindred 2009).
-This value averaged 78 kg N/ha for the 4-year period 2005/6 to 2008/9 which, combined with the fertilizer N, provided 278 kg of available N. In the organic areas soil N supply was taken as the amount in the aboveground crop of cvar Mercia rht(tall) lines plus the amount of N in the weeds at crop maturity.
-This sum averaged 173 kg N/ha for the 3-year period 2005/6 to 2008/9.
-The ratio of soil total carbon: total nitrogen concentrations (mg/g DM, by oxidative combustion) for the site average 9.0:0.9, 5.8:0.6 and 7.5:0.3, for the 0-300, 300-600 and 600-900 mm depth horizons, respectively.
-Soil mineral N was also determined from bulked samples collected to 900 mm by auger from the experimental site at the end of February; and this added to the crop N at the same time gave an assessment of available N before stem extension (Table 1, MAFF 2000).
+Nitrogen availability is calculated as the sum of soil nitrogen supply plus any nitrogen applied as fertilizer.
+In the conventional area, the soil nitrogen supply is taken as the above ground crop N at maturity of plots receiving robust agrochemical programmes for crop protection, but no fertilizer N (Sylvester-Bradley & Kindred 2009).
+This value averaged 78 kg N/ha for the four year period 2005/6 to 2008/9, which combined with the fertilizer N, provided 278 kg of available N. In the organic areas soil nitrogen supply was taken as the amount in the above ground crop of cv.
+Mercia rht(tall) lines plus the amount of N in the weeds at crop maturity.
+This sum averaged 173 kg N/ha for the three year period 2005/6 to 2008/9.
+Soil total carbon: total nitrogen concentrations (mg/g DM, by oxidative combustion) for the site average 9.0:0.9, 5.8:0.6, and 7.5:0.3, for the 0-300 mm, 300-600 mm, and 600-900 mm depth horizons respectively.
+Soil mineral N was also determined from bulked samples collected to 900 mm by auger from across the experimental site at the end of February; and this added to the crop N at the same time gave an assessment of available N before stem extension (Table 1, Anon.
+2000).

-Crop height was calculated as the mean of three measurements with a rising disc of polystyrene (Peel 1987): at anthesis, the end of grain filling and at harvest maturity.
-Ear populations were assessed from between two and four randomly placed 0·1 m circular quadrats per plot during the week before combine harvesting.
-For each of the seven experiments, the central portion of each plot was combine harvested at maturity with a 1.3 m cutter bar, i.e. the combined area varied between 13 and 9.75 m for the 10 and 7.5 m long plots (Table 1), respectively.
-The effective distance from the edge of a sampled and harvested area to the outside row of a neighbouring plot was, therefore, maintained at 0.85 m to minimize the shading of short lines growing next to taller lines.
+Crop height was calculated as the mean of three measurements with a rising disc of polystyrene (Peel 1987): at anthesis, the end of grain filling, and at harvest maturity.
+Ear populations were assessed from between two and four randomly placed 0.1m circular quadrats per plot during the week before combine harvest.
+For each of the seven experiments, the central portion of each plot was combine harvested at maturity with a 1.3 m cutter bar, i.e. combined area varied between 13 and 9.75 m for the 10 and 7.5 long plots (Table 1) respectively.
+The effective distance from the edge of a sampled and harvested area, to the outside row of a neighboring plot was, therefore, maintained at 0.85 m to minimize the shading of short lines growing next to taller lines.
 Mean grain weights were determined from a divided sample of at least 250 grains per plot.
-Grain samples (20 g per plot) were dried at 80 °C for 48 h to determine moisture content, and to adjust yields and mean grain weights to DM basis.
+Grain samples (20 g per plot) were dried at 80 °C for 48 h to determine moisture content, and to adjust yields and mean grain weights to a dry matter basis.
 Samples (100 g per plot) were milled using a Laboratory Mill 3100 (Perten Instruments AB, Huddinge, Sweden).
-Resultant wholemeal flour was dried and assessed for N concentration using oxidative combustion with a LECO FP-528 (LECO Instruments, Stockport, UK).
-Nitrogen per grain (NpG) was calculated from mean grain weight and N concentration.
-Results from the combine-harvested grain allowed the calculation of NUE, and Grain NY:
+Resultant wholemeal flour was dried and assessed for nitrogen concentration using oxidative combustion with a LECO FP-528 (LECO Instruments, Stockport, UK).
+Nitrogen per grain (NpG) was calculated from mean grain weight and nitrogen concentration.
+Results from the combine harvested grain allowed the calculation of NUE, and Grain NY: